One sexy, burned out billionaire. One spitfire graduate. One small island.

 When Connor’s doctor forces him to take it easy and go deep into the Canadian Muskokas for some much needed R&R he lands on an old cottage veranda which lacks the luxuries he’s accustomed to.
 Maya Summer, a recent business grad, has been waiting for opportunity to come a knockin’ and not only has it arrived on her doorstep, but it’s presented itself in a very sexy package.
 However, despite Maya’s best advances and proposals, Connor’s strict new “no-work diet” has them both starving for much more than than just business.

 Can Maya convince Connor to let her be his new right-hand business gal while gaining enough income to save her family’s cottage?
 And will Connor, the workaholic, be able to resist her charms, both in and out of the boardroom?

-Enjoy a Sneak Peek of Love and Dreams!
+Enjoy a Sneak Peek of Falling for the Boss!

 Maya Summer shifted from foot to foot in the tall grass and squinted up at the sky.
 Where was that plane?
 She was more than ready for her future to land, and now it was delayed.
 She checked her watch and hurried into the private airstrip’s terminal, a small shack, to use their washroom again.